 Sometimes your issues sleeping require a deeper dive and analysis.
 Sleep medicine experts could tease apart all the varying causes to your sleep problem.
 Sleep Medicine is officially a subspecialty certification.
 A sleep medicine specialist could be your PCP, pediatrician, E.N.T., or neurologist who’ve acquired their certification from the American Board of Medical Specialties.

 In other words, the training covers the entire sleep evaluation process, from the initial examination & treatment to therapy & follow-up care.
 Along the way, these specialists will diagnose and treat the conditions that are leading to your sleep problems.
 For instance, your PCP who’s certified in sleep medicine will take a little longer getting to the root cause before sending you to a different specialist.
 Your pediatrician certified in sleep medicine will easily be able to diagnose bedwetting, behavioral disorders, or circadian rhythm issues your child might be suffering.
-An E.N.T. will determine whether or not your snoring is really sleep apnea and manage your symptoms accordingly.
+An E.N.T.’s expertise as a sleep apnea doctor, or snore specialist, allow them to determine whether or not your snoring is really sleep apnea and manage your symptoms accordingly.

 Is your sleep problem related to a brain chemistry imbalance?